belowlab/drive/docs/source/installation/docker.rst

 Using DRIVE with Docker
 =======================
-DRIVE now has a working docker image as of v2.7.1.
-This image is available on DockerHub and can be pulled with the following command:
+DRIVE is avaliable in a container on DockerHub.
+This image was built for linux/arm64 and linux/amd64.
+If users need to run DRIVE on a windows machine then it is recoomended to use PIP to install into a virtual environemnt.
+The image can be pulled from DockerHub with the following command:

 .. code::